carlosonunez-redhat/openshift-for-multicloud-demo/README.md

 Contact anyone in the [MAINTAINERS](./MAINTAINERS) file if you have questions or need help!

+## Prerequisites

+- Existing OpenShift clusters in AWS and GCP (tested with 4.19)
+- AWS IAM user with an `AdministratorAccess` policy mapping.
+- GCP IAM user with admin-level permissions in a GCP project.

 ### 🛫 Deploy the Environment

 - [Clone this repository](#clone-this-repository)